axl411/TestYogaKit/README.md

 I expect:
   - ContainerView1's width is equal to Label1's width ✅
   - ContainerView2's width is equal to Label2's width ❌

+So using `yoga` property does what I expect.

 Below is the screenshot of the demo with explanation: